-We have an agreement with The Department of Health and Aged Care to pay some fees and charges for younger people in residential aged care.
+We have an agreement with the Department of Health and Aged Care to pay some fees and charges for younger people in residential aged care.
 You will still need to pay some accommodation costs, living expenses, and care fees that we can’t fund.

 The types of fees we may fund in your plan include: